DemonMelon/USDFLD-VUSDFLD/README.md

 1) Copyright 2023 by CHENGGONG ZHANG all rights reserved.
 No part of this subroutine may be reproduced or use in any manner without written permission of the copyright owner.

-2) If permission is given by the authors, please cite XXXX-XXXX-XXXX-XXXX in future manuscripts.
+2) If permission is given by the authors, please cite https://doi.org/10.3390/ma17020414 in future manuscripts.

 3) Please always explain in your work or manuscript, that this USDFLD and VUSDFLD were originated from the previous publication.